 How long do Dental Bridges last?

 This will ultimately depend on the quality of the dental work done inside your mouth and how well you take care of your dental bridge.
 Brushing and flossing will be critical to make sure your teeth under the bridge remain healthy and don’t cavitate.
 Most dental bridges last anywhere between 10-15 years with Gold bridges, on average, lasting the longest.

-Are Dental Bridges better than Implants?
+Are Dental Bridges better than Dental Implants?

 In a perfect world, dental implants would be the ideal option to replace missing teeth.
 But there are many instances where a dental implant can’t be placed (small area, missing bone, etc), and dental bridges can help restore the missing area.
 The following is a list where a dental bridge would be a preferred option over a dental implant: